micheletizzoni/micheletizzoni.github.io/1_about.md

 <img src="{{ site.url }}/assets/talk_pic.jpg" title="Profile Picture" class="profile">

-I am currently Research Leader at the [Institute for Scientific Interchange (ISI) Foundation](http://www.isi.it) in the [Data Science for Social Impact](https://www.isi.it/en/research/data-science-for-social-impact) and [Digital Epidemiology](https://www.isi.it/en/research/computational-and-digital-epidemiology) laboratories.
+I am currently Senior Research Scientist at the [Institute for Scientific Interchange (ISI) Foundation](http://www.isi.it) in the [Data Science for Social Impact and Sustainability](https://www.isi.it/en/research/data-science-for-social-impact-and-sustainability) research area.
+I am also Adjunct Professor at the University of Torino, where I teach the course "Complexity in Social Systems" at the Department of Physics.

 I studied Theoretical Physics at the [University of Torino](http://unito.it), where I completed my Masters’ Degree in 2007.
 The following year I entered the Ph.D. program in Physics of the [Politecnico of Torino](http://www.polito.it).
 In 2009, I joined the Computational Epidemiology Laboratory at the ISI Foundation where I completed my graduate studies under the supervision of [Vittoria Colizza](http://www.epicx-lab.com).